wadeschulz/ansible-docker-swarm-tls/README.md

 ansible-playbook -i hosts -k site.yml
 ```

+# Deploy New Nodes

-To deploy additional nodes, make sure that the CA's private key is in the client-certs subdirectory of the playbook.
+To deploy additional nodes, make sure that the CA's private and public key are in the client-certs subdirectory of the playbook.

 ```shell
 cd addnode-playbook